Warming Centers

 Service Information

 The County’s warming centers will provide water and snacks as well as access to restrooms.
-Resident can bring pets in cages or carriers.
+Residents can bring pets in cages or carriers.
 If you do not have a cage or carrier, there will be a limited number available at each courthouse location.
-See below for a full list of municipally-operated warming centers.

-Warming Centers Available Across Cook County During Periods of Extreme Cold
+Warming Centers Open During Periods of Extreme Cold

 When temperatures in Cook County are expected to dip to unsafe levels, the County's Department of Emergency Management and Regional Security provides an updated list of warming centers for residents to protect themselves and their families.